Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

-One of 6G scenarios, Metaverse, was discussed in \cite{done-third-gaopeng-13-ok}.
-The problem lied in insufficient sampling in model training for connected and autonomous vehicles (CAVs).
-To efficiently achieve Metaverse, channel resources among RSUs and vehicles were significant for network performance, in which eNodeBs allocated channel resources to RSUs and RSUs allocated them to vehicles.
-It formulated the channel resource assignment as a discrete Markov Decision Process (MDP) and adopted QRL to obtain the optimal policy.
-However, the study assumed that vehicle information was given without considering their dynamic, such as moving out communication ranges of RSUs.
+One of 6G scenarios, Metaverse, is discussed in \cite{done-third-gaopeng-13-ok}.
+The problem lies in insufficient sampling in model training for connected and autonomous vehicles.
+To efficiently achieve Metaverse, channel resources among road-side units (RSUs) and vehicles are significant for network performance, in which eNodeBs allocate channel resources to RSUs and RSUs allocate them to vehicles.
+It formulates the channel resource assignment as a discrete Markov decision process (MDP) and adopts QRL to obtain the optimal policy.
+However, the study assumes that vehicle information is given without considering their dynamic, such as moving out communication ranges of RSUs.